This recipe is from the cookbook

 In another bowl, sift together the flour, baking powder, and salt.
 Add to the batter and mix just until smooth (do not over mix).

 Take the bowl off the mixer and use a spatula to scrape the bottom and fold the mixture a few times, to make sure everything is blended.
+Divide the batter between the two prepared loaf pans.

-NOTE: Bake all quick breads as soon
+Bake all quick breads as soon

 as the ingredients are assembled.
 Since high temperatures are often